tybenz/blog/_posts/2013-04-08-html5-2d-game-engine.md

 }
 {% endhighlight %}

+As you can see, I can easily change the size of my sprites by alter a single variable: `Game.unit`.

+##### Rendering: invalidateRect

 The next step was putting the pixels on the screen.
 We started by simply redrawing every entity on every iteration of the game&#8217;s loop.
 That had some performance implications.
 Mountain Lion&#8217;s Activity Monitor was